 Terms of Appointment

 Since fellows are expected to devote themselves to their research, the only requirement of the fellowship is one public lecture on the topic of that research.
-Fellows are not permitted to teach courses during the tenure of their fellowship nor are they permitted to hold this fellowship and a Vatican Film Library Mellon Fellowship concurrently.
-For information on the Vatican Film Library Mellon Fellowships, see http://libraries.slu.edu/special_collections/vfl.
+Fellows are not permitted to teach courses during the tenure of their fellowship nor are they permitted to hold the NEH Research Fellowship and a Vatican Film Library Mellon Fellowship concurrently.
+Fellows are welcome to attend conferences or deliver lectures at other institutions during the tenure of their fellowship.

-Applications should include a cover letter briefly describing the proposed project; the intended dates of research; a description of the project not to exceed five double-spaced pages; a description of manuscripts, documents, books, or other resources available at Saint Louis University that will be useful for their research; and a current curriculum vitae.
+Applications should include a cover letter briefly describing the proposed project; the intended dates of research; a description of the project not to exceed five double-spaced pages; a description of manuscripts, documents, books, or other resources available at Saint Louis University that would be useful for the proposed research; and a current curriculum vitae.
 Fellowships are usually awarded for one, two, or three five-week periods within the following schedule, although modifications are possible.

 No formal deadline.
 Review of applications begins on April 1.
 Applications will be accepted until all time-periods are filled.
 Applications should be sent to the Center at the address below.